zamiang/christina-xu/README.md

 That will give you a version of the site running locally, which you can see by opening a browser and navigating to "localhost:4000".

-NOTE: You no longer need to use `guard` to complile assets.
+**NOTE: You no longer need to use `guard` to complile assets.**

 ### Editing templates

 The main homepage is index.html in the root directory of this project.
-It contains most of the markup for ea1.co but some parts are configureable such as the title, description, and contact email in _config.yml.
+It contains most of the markup but some parts are configureable such as the title, description, and contact email in _config.yml.